mujahidi/acf-typography/readme.txt

 3. Google Key Field required for Google Fonts

 == Upgrade Notice ==

+= 3.2.0 =
+* [NEW] Added 'initial' and 'inherit' values for 'font-family' property.
+* [NEW] Added support for ACF Blocks.
+* [BUG] Fixed a PHP notice when any post does not have ACF Typography fields setup.

 = 3.1.0 =
 * [NEW] Google Fonts support for ACF Options